The Not-So-Skinny on Seed Oils: Why Your Fat Balance Might Be Fueling Inflammation

 The One Thing You Need As You Age!

 Let’s get real—if you’ve hit your 30s and feel like your body’s changing, it’s not just in your head.
-You’re not just getting older… you’re losing muscle.
-And that’s kind of a big deal. 😰💪
+You’re not just getting older

 Most people don’t realize that starting in your 30s, you can lose up to 3–8% of your muscle mass per decade.
 And if you're not doing anything to actively maintain or rebuild it?
 That decline only speeds up.
 By your 60s and beyond, it’s not just a little loss—it’s a slippery slope into weakness, fatigue, joint issues, and increased risk of falls or injuries.